ClaspTV/Demo_App_AndroidTV/README.md

 6. If you are unable to launch the Android TV Receiver or have any other issues follow the [Troubleshooting Guide](https://console.vizbee.tv/app/vzb2000001/develop/guides/firetv-androidtv-troubleshooting-snippets).

 ## Integration Steps
-Look for block comments with text "[BEGIN] Vizbee Integration" and "[END] Vizbee Integration" for an easy understanding of the integration.
+Look for the block comments with text "[BEGIN] Vizbee Integration" and "[END] Vizbee Integration" in the code for an easy understanding of the integration.

 ### Build Setup
 1. Add the Vizbee repository to your Android TV receiver app’s root [build.gradle](/build.gradle).